Easily create & edit your visual content with ease with PixTeller free poster maker & online photo editor.

-With the increase in editing potential and camera quality, it's also important to understand how to get the most out of your pictures, and this doesn't have to mean allowing your phone to auto-enhance the image every time.
+With the increase in editing potential and camera quality, it's also essential to understand how to get the most out of your pictures, and this doesn't have to mean allowing your phone to auto-enhance the image every time.
 While this can provide basic improvement, it helps to know exactly what steps can be made to ensure gorgeous shots every time.

-This is perhaps the most obvious but it's still worth mentioning that a quick root around the settings and options in the camera app will reveal a lot of important information about the camera's default options.
+This is perhaps the most obvious, but it's still worth mentioning that a quick root around the settings and options in the camera app will reveal a lot of important information about the camera's default options.
 For example, if you really want to get the most out of your images for editing, check to see if your phone supports RAW files.

 Saving RAW photo files does consume a lot of storage space, but with this, it means you have more information with which to edit your photos and get the most out of them.
 If you want to bring out more details from shadows or dark areas, saving in RAW will give you that flexibility in the editing suite.

-This function captures images in a high dynamic range (HDR), which means that multiple shots were taken in order to capture all available light and therefore boost the quality of the resulting photo.
-Now it works quite well (some of the time) but in the past it would create horribly artificial-looking photos because all the colours were enhanced and lighting wasn't consistent across the frame.
+This function captures images in a high dynamic range (HDR), which means that multiple shots were taken to capture all available light and therefore boosted the quality of the resulting photo.
+Now it works pretty well (some of the time), but in the past, it would create horribly artificial-looking photos in the past because all the colors were enhanced, and lighting wasn't consistent across the frame.
 So be careful when using HDR!

 So while this might be interesting just to see how the changes you make in the camera can affect the outcome, it's usually best to let the smartphone do it all automatically as they're now so proficient.
 I wouldn't be recommending this for a DSLR or mirrorless, though!

-Photography 101 is lighting and smartphone cameras are no different.
-Good lighting helps the smartphone to correctly expose the subject as well as allowing the editing apps to have more information to modify the image with.
-Usually, the smartphone will get the exposure spot on but sometimes, you might have a light source that you want to counter.
+Photography 101 is lighting, and smartphone cameras are no different.
+Good lighting helps the smartphone to expose the subject correctly and allows the editing apps to have more information to modify the image with.
+Usually, the smartphone will get the exposure spot on, but sometimes, you might have a light source that you want to counter.

 Thinking about the shot means thinking about the composition, the elements of your image, patterns, symmetry, space, lines.
 All the aspects of your image that make up the whole.
-These are the things that I'm trying to take into consideration and pay more attention to when it comes to smartphone photography.
+These are the things that I'm trying to consider and pay more attention to when it comes to smartphone photography.
 And there's no quick tip or trick except to practice; try and create a pattern where it might not be obvious, allow space in the frame or shoot with a circular border, not a rectangle.

-I'd never used a circular border before but I loved the impact it has thanks to using the monocular over the camera lens.
+I'd never used a circular border before, but I loved the impact it has thanks to using the monocular over the camera lens.
 Experimentation led to great results!

 A tripod is always an essential item for photography as reducing motion means a clearer picture.
 It can also capture time-lapse, serve as a photographer if you want to take a photo of yourself and there's nobody to hold the camera; personally, it has proven invaluable on numerous trips where I want a steady shot or even to capture motion if I set a slow shutter speed.

 An attachment doesn't always need to be a new toy.
-For example, my monocular was collecting dust to be honest but then I thought I'd hold it up to my smartphone's camera lens to see what the shot would look like.
+For example, my monocular was collecting dust, to be honest, but then I thought I'd hold it up to my smartphone's camera lens to see what the shot would look like.